 Please make sure your child has their water bottle in school and that it is refilled at the beginning of each session.
 New water bottles can be purchased on ParentPay.

 For information about free school milk, please click here.

-Your child has been given three targets to support their learning.
-Please practise these little and often and if you would like some other ideas to develop their skills further just ask a member of the Nursery Team.
+We have reviewed the children’s targets.
+Thank you for your support with these.
+New targets will be sent home shortly.
+Please practise these little and often and if you would like some other ideas just ask a member of the Nursery Team.

-This will continue to be every Wednesday in the hall.
+Will continue to be every Wednesday in the hall.
 Please ensure your child has the appropriate clothing: uniform on top and track- suit bottoms or leggings (no trainers, please wear school shoes).
-This half term the children are learning to balance, climb and land safely.
+This half term the children will be using the large apparatus such as balance beams and horizontal ladders.
 Please continue to encourage your child to take their own socks and shoes off and to put them on again.